slamora/brackets-wiki/Brackets-Extensions.md

 ### Manual Install

-You can install extensions manually by choosing **File > Extension Manager...** (or clicking on the "brick" icon in the toolbar), then clicking the **Install from URL...** button at the bottom.
+You can manually install extensions that aren't in the registry yet by choosing **File > Extension Manager...** (or clicking on the "brick" icon in the toolbar), then clicking the **Install from URL...** button at the bottom.
 From there, you can install most of the extensions below by doing the following:

 * On this page, right-click the extension link and copy the URL.
 * Switch back to Brackets.